Weather in South Korea

 Summers tend to be rainy at first with high humidity levels towards the middle of the season.
-Summers generally arrive suddenly in late June and end in September and are marked by warm, moist winds from the Pacific.
+Summer generally arrives suddenly in late June and ends in September.
+This season is marked by warm, moist winds from the Pacific.
 The monsoon season also begins in June and runs until July.
 While South Korea doesn't experience extreme monsoons like those in Southeast Asia, southern South Korea does experience a lot of rain during this time.

 Autumn, from late September through to November, is spectacularly beautiful in the mountainous areas as leaves turn vivid shades of red, orange and gold.
 The season lasts longer for southern cities like Busan than it does in the north.

 Spring occurs in late March and early April and is considered the most pleasant time to visit the country.
-As in neighbouring Japan, South Korea hosts cherry blossom festivals each spring, and these blooms attract visitors from across the country.
+As in neighbouring Japan, South Korea hosts cherry blossom festivals each spring.
+These blooms attract visitors from across the country.